cfpb/source-code-policy/policy.md

 The default position of 18F when developing new projects is to:

 1. Use Free and Open Source Software (FOSS), which is software that does not charge users a purchase or licensing fee for modifying or redistributing the source code, in our projects and contribute back to the open source community.
-2. Develop our work in the open, as early and as completely as possible.
+2. Develop our work in the open.
 3. Publish publicly all source code created or modified by 18F, whether developed in-house by government staff or through contracts negotiated by 18F.

 ## Benefits